Vyspace169/ACTS-Stress/README.md

 First, a simple overview of all classess is given, with their respective responsibilities.
 Aftwards a more in-depth version is given that shows the interface of each class.
 ![alt text](readme-content/actsclassbasic.png)

+Markup :
-Blue represents Controller classes.
+* Blue represents Controller classes.
 These are responable for system logic.
 They execute what should be executed and handle task management among them.

-Purple represents Boundary classes.
+* Purple represents Boundary classes.
 These classes interface with the hardware and drivers.

-Red represents the Utility classes.
+* Red represents the Utility classes.
 These are support classes for the rest of the system created for maintanability and code structuring (reducing complexity).

+The Sensor classes share a common parent which is Sensor.
+This ensures that they share the same interface to access functionality.
+The same is true for the controllers.
+These controllers also act as tasks, so they share a BaseTask parent.
+This is done to make it easier to customize the project or expand upon it.
+By ensuring all tasks are made in the same way maintanablity and developped becomes easier.
+It is recommended to follow this pattern when expanding upon this project.

 ![alt text](readme-content/actsclassinterface.png)

 ### Task structuring
 ![alt text](readme-content/actsconcurrency.png)
 ### Project short guide